monkoose/DoNe/README.md

 ## Script for opening neovim as defold external editor

 Opens only one neovim window by utilizing its server capabilities.
-Name it how you want (as example `neovim-for-defold`) and put it somewhere detected by your $PATH environment variable.
+Name it how you want (as example `neovim-for-defold`), make it executable and put in any dir in your $PATH environment variable.
 In defold's menu `File > Preferences > Code` change `Custom Editor` field to `neovim-for-defold` (or the name you chose).
 You don't need to change anything else.